-Relief for Uddhav Thackeray as EC gives nod to council polls in Maharashtra
+Relief for Uddhav Thackeray as EC agrees to hold council polls in Maharashtra on May 21

 New Delhi, May 01: In a major relief for chief minister Uddhav Thackeray, the Election Commission on Friday decided to hold polls for the nine vacant seats in the Maharashtra Legislative Council, the upper house of the state on May 21 in Mumbai.